ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 * If existing resources have time to participate in migration activities while they are delivering their existing duties.
 * If existing resources have the skills, knowledge and experience that are needed to successfully deliver the required tasks.

 If it is deemed that in-house skills need to be supplemented, then it is advised to engage a migration services provider as soon as possible.

 In addition, to ensure successful Day 2 operations, improve the core VMware NSX-T™ skills by using the available [VMware Learning for NSX-T education](https://www.vmware.com/learning.html){: external}.

 ## Engage a migration services provider
 {: #v2t-planning-serviceprovider}

 You can engage PrimaryIO’s experienced Professional Services team through the IBM Catalog.
-For more information, see [HDM Cloud Connect NSX-V to NSX-T](https://cloud.ibm.com/catalog/services/hdm-cloud-connect-nsx-v-to-nsx-t).
+For more information, see [VMware Cloud Migration Services (VMwaaS VPC NSX-T)](https://cloud.ibm.com/catalog/services/primaryio-hdm-cloud-connect-nsx-v-to-nsx-t).

 PrimaryIO’s Fasttrack Migration Service is optimized to move customers away from NSX-V and onto NSX-T through short form engagements that continually drive progress by focusing on critical path objectives.

 ## Source environment complexity patterns
 {: #v2t-planning-complexitypatterns}

 The output of the [Assess migration complexity](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-complexity) step is a complexity status of low, medium, or high.

 This status can be used to help the selection as follows: